-Complete this form, sign and date it, and send it by email as a PDF attachment to (1) Judge Ricardo at RicardoNYSDChambers@nysd.uscourts.gov and (2) to all other attorneys who will be attending the conference no later than 7 calendar days prior to the conference.
+Complete this form, sign and date it, and send it by email as a PDF attachment to (1) Judge Ricardo at RicardoNYSDChambers@nysd.uscourts.gov and (2) to all other attorneys who will be attending the conference no later than 14 calendar days prior to the conference, unless otherwise ordered by the Court.
 Please read the certifications below carefully as your signature indicates your compliance with them.